ericbarrionuevo/ericbarrionuevo/README.md

 ### <div align="center">I'm full-time back-end freelance developer 👨‍💻 working remotely since 2021 🚀</div>

+- I have a great interest in Back-end Web Development Services.
+With great self-taught ability, analytical criteria, aptitude for learning new technologies related to   A Cloud infrastructure, Azure, Linux, testing and DevOps.
+  I am a person who always learns from colleagues, experiences in a work team, either to improve communication or soft skills

 - 😺 I’m currently learning Testing and Docker